SIMPLE INTRODUCTION TO TAIJI BOXING

 Use mind to move the energy.
 You must get the energy to sink.
 It is then able to collect in the bones.
 Use energy to move your body.
 You must get the energy to be smooth.
 Your body can then easily obey your mind.

-If you can raise your spirit, then you will be without worry of being slow or weighed down.
+If your spirit can be raised up, then you will be without worry of being slow or weighed down.
 Thus it is said [in the Thirteen Dynamics Song]: “Your whole body will be aware and your headtop will be pulled up as if suspended.”
-Your mind must perform alternations nimbly, and then you will have the delight of being rounded and lively.
+Your mind must perform alternations nimbly, and then you will have the qualities of roundness and liveliness.
 Thus it is said [also in the Song]: “Pay attention to the alternation of empty and full.”

 When issuing power, you must sink and relax, concentrating it in one direction.
 Your posture must be upright and comfortable, bracing in all directions.